orientechnologies/orientdb-docs/ETL-Introduction.md

 +-----------+-----------------------+-----------+
 ```

-The pipeline, made of transformation and loading phases, can run in parallel by setting the configuration ```{"parallel":true}```.
+The pipeline, composed of transformation and loading phases, can run in parallel by setting the configuration ```{"parallel":true}```.

 ## Installation
-Starting from OrientDB v2.0 the ETL module will be distributed in bundle with the official release.
-If you want to use it, then follow these steps:
+Starting from OrientDB v2.0 the ETL module is bundled with the official release.
+Follow these steps to use the module:
 - Clone the repository on your computer, by executing:
  - ```git clone https://github.com/orientechnologies/orientdb-etl.git```
 - Compile the module, by executing: